 And it turns out, the adductors muscles don’t just adduct the legs, their research concludes that these five inner thigh leg muscles also work synergistically with the abductors (outter-thigh muscles) to provide side by side stabilization for the pelvis.

 As a whole, a strong inner thigh is a healthier inner thigh, not just for attractiveness and aesthetics of it, but for overall hip stability and injury prevention.

-Also, stronger your inner thighs are, better they can support and maximize the effectiveness of your butt workouts, as almost a quarter of your lower body stability comes from this leg muscle group.
+Also, the stronger your inner thighs are, the better they can support and maximize the effectiveness of your butt workouts, as almost a quarter of your lower body stability comes from this leg muscle group.